risk-of-thunder/R2API/R2API.Director/README.md

 ## Changelog

+### '2.3.9'
+* Fix `AddressableDCCSPool` not adding "Included If Conditions Met" entries with 0 required expansions to the target DCCS pool.

 ### '2.3.8'
 * Backward compat fix for `mixEnemyMonsterCards` not being assigned as early as before due to a timing change from 1.4.0 Game Update.